-In addition to the Council on Ethics’ core task of influencing the actions of a number of companies through dialogue, the Council takes part in a number of international initiatives intended to demonstrate its position as an investor and to increase corporate responsibility.
+In addition to the Council on Ethics’ core task of influencing the actions of a number of companies through dialogue, the Council supports a number of international initiatives that reflect its position as an investor and improve corporate responsibility.

-The four AP funds in the Council of Ethics have all signed the UN Responsible Investment Initiative (UN PRI or PRI), thus supporting the idea that investors should take the social and environmental aspects of their operations into account.
+The four AP funds in the Council of Ethics have all signed the UN-backed Principles for Responsible Investment (PRI), thus supporting the idea that investors should take the social and environmental aspects of their operations into account.

-PRI is also an important platform that creates good conditions for cooperation between international investors.
-Together with other investors, the Council on Ethics and the AP Funds, both through letters and through public support for various initiatives, shows that work on the environment and social issues is valued by owners, and that we as owners observe the companies’ progress in these issues.
+PRI is also an important platform for cooperation between international investors.
+Together with other investors, the Council on Ethics and the AP Funds, both through direct engagement and public support for various initiatives, demonstrate the importance that asset owners place on environment and social issues, and that we as owners monitor companies’ progress on these issues.

 IIGCC – Focus on Climate Change